NetSparkleUpdater/NetSparkle/README.md

 Quick info for tool installations:
 * App cast generator -- `dotnet tool install --global NetSparkleUpdater.Tools.AppCastGenerator`; available as `netsparkle-generate-appcast` on your command line after installation
 * DSA Helper -- `dotnet tool install --global NetSparkleUpdater.Tools.DSAHelper`; available as `netsparkle-dsa` on your command line after installation

-## Trimming your application

-[Trimming](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trimming-options) is a great way to reduce the file size of your application when it is self-published and/or built as a self-contained application.
-In short, trimming removes unused code from your applications, including external libraries, so you can ship your application with a reduced file size.
-To trim your application on publish, add `<PublishTrimmed>true</PublishTrimmed>` to your `csproj` file.
-If you want to trim all assemblies (including those that may not have specified they are compatible with trimming), add `<TrimMode>full</TrimMode>` to your `csproj` file; to only trim those that have opted-in, use `<TrimMode>partial</TrimMode>`.
-To enable warnings for trimming, add `<SuppressTrimAnalysisWarnings>false</SuppressTrimAnalysisWarnings>`.

-There are other options to use, which you can learn more about on Microsoft's documentation [here](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trimming-options).
-For those applications that may not work with the built-in trimming options, please try [Zack.DotNetTrimmer](https://github.com/yangzhongke/Zack.DotNetTrimmer) or other solutions you may find.

-We recommend that you trim your application before publishing it and distributing it to your users.
-Some of NetSparkle's default dependencies are rather large, but the file size can be drastically reduced by the trim process.
-If you choose to trim your application, don't forget to test it after trimming and make sure you fix any warnings that come up!

-You can also read more about trimming libraries [here](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/prepare-libraries-for-trimming).

-Regarding AOT compilation: NetSparkleUpdater is compatible with that feature.

 ## How updates work